nathan-gardner/SECON2023Robot/README.md

 We will use language and Google (.clang-format) standard programming practices when writing software.
 We will document our code using Doxygen markdown and commenting style for readability.

 [Software](/Software/)

+_Note: This repository was publicly archived on April 30th, 2023_